Product Development and Integrative Technology

 If you have a Danish AP degree taught in English, you fulfill the English requirement.

-If you do not have a Danish AP degree taught in English, you must fulfill the English requirements by having either English at Danish B level from a Nordic upper secondary examination or an officially approved English test.
+If you do not have a Danish AP degree taught in English, you must fulfill the English requirements by having either English at Danish B level with minimum score 3.0 from a Nordic upper secondary examination or an officially approved English test.

 We accept these tests with the following minimum scores: